LongReach/programming-challenge/README.md

 ![](images/green-check-mark-small.png)

-Nothing too special to say.
-I relied on my experience as a game developer and added some animation and sound effects.
-My solution, of course, is object-oriented.
+Overall, I relied on my experience as a game developer and added some fun animation and sound effects.
+My code, of course, is object-oriented.

+My solution to the constant memory space problem relied on [Floyd's Tortoise and Hare Algorithn](https://en.wikipedia.org/wiki/Cycle_detection#Floyd.27s_Tortoise_and_Hare) for linked list cycle detection.
+That's visualized by the red checker and the green check mark, which move at different speeds.
+If they collide, there's a loop.

 Starting state of the game: